Quick CV Dropoff

 Do you work in a stressful environment and worried that your employees may be anxious and considering a move?
 Are you a HR Manager concerned about how to approach employees about stress?
 You are not alone as many HR departments agree with these challenges and this is an issue we regularly talk about with our clients.
 In this blog, our HR recruitment team discuss the importance of recognising stress in the workplace, and also uses advice from our HR client base to discuss what employers and HR departments should be doing to ensure productivity and morale is not lost as a result.

 Stress can be a debilitating condition for employees, and the ripple effects of it can lead to numerous downsides for a company.
-According to the Health and Safety Executive (HSE), stress, depression and anxiety accounted for 44% of all work–related illness in 2017–18.
-This equates to a loss of 15.4 million working days – an average of 25.8 days per person.
+According to the Health and Safety Executive (HSE), in 2021/22 stress, depression or anxiety accounted for 51% of all work-related ill health cases and 55% of all working days lost due to work-related ill health.

 Due to this, it is now more important than ever for businesses and HR professionals to be aware of their responsibilities with regard to maintaining and supporting the wellbeing of employees.
 Without a wellbeing strategy in place, organisations stand to lose out on two fronts: time and resources spent on resolving situations caused by stress that could have been avoided in the first place; and the loss of talented and valuable employees to absenteeism or resignation.